piiano/cellotape/README.md

   - **Responses**

-- [x] ~~Support for middleware chains and group mechanism that allow applying middlewares to specific operations or specific groups~~
+- [x] Support for middleware chains and group mechanism that allow applying middlewares to specific operations or specific groups.

-  The current implementation fail to support some basic use cases and the design need to be revised.
-  Also, we need to think about the tradeoffs between flexibility to compliance with the spec.

-  For example, a middleware for authentication that can return 401 response that is incompatible with the spec.

-- [x] Compatability with the `http.Handler` interface for both the router itself and the middlewares to allow easy integration of the router in any popular framework
+- [x] Compatability with the `http.Handler` interface for both the router itself and the middlewares to allow easy integration of the router in any popular framework.

 - [x] Support for custom content types to align with content types defined in the spec.

   This can be done by implementing the `router.ContentType` interface

+- [x] Support for customization of validation behaviour and other configuration using `router.Options`.

+  For the full documentation of the available options you can check the documentation on the [`router.Options`](./router/options.go) struct.

 ## Examples